Saibot393/Rideable/README.md

 - Token form: to set the form used to define this tokens border (Circle/Ellipse or Rectangle)
 - Riders can move freely: to allow riders to move freely within this tokens borders (if the token is moved, all riders will keep their relative position)
 - Spawn riders (GM only): to set with which riders this token spawns
+- Override world effects (GM only): to override the world standard effects with the tokens effects (instead of appending them)
 - Riding effects (GM only): to set effects tokens gain when they start riding this token
-- Override world riding effects (GM only): to override the world standard riding effects with the tokens effects (instead of appending them)
 - Self apply riding effects (GM only): to make this token apply its own Riding effects while riding
 - Mount effects (GM only): to set effects that are applied to the mount of this token
 - Can be grappled(GM only): to enabled/disable the grapple feature on this token
+- Grappling effects(GM only): Custom effects added to tokens grappled by this token
 - Can be piloted(GM only): to allow players to pilot this token/tile
 - Piloted by default(GM only): to make this token piloted by every rider automatically